Farsinuce/LLM-Alchemy/.clinerules/llm-alchemy-project.md

 ## Development approach
 - Follow established restoration plan step-by-step (new-restoration-plan.md)
-- Commit and push to git (for vercel to auto-redeploy) when something needs testing
+- Don't build locally with "npm run build", but instead commit and push to git (for vercel to auto-redeploy) when something needs testing

 ## Documentation Requirements
 -   Update relevant documentation in /docs when modifying features